SESYNC-ci/geospatial-packages-in-R-lesson/docs/_slides/def.md

-{:.notes} A major differnce between Python and R has to do with the process for making functions behave differently for different objects.
+A major differnce between Python and R has to do with the process for making functions behave differently for different objects.
 In Python, a function is attached to an object as a "method", while in R a "dispatcher" examines the attributes of a function call's arguments and chooses a the particular function to use.
+{:.notes}

 ===

-## A dictionary methods
+## A dictionary method

 The `update()` method allows you to extend a dictionary with another dictionary of `key:value` pairs, while simultaneously overwriting values for existing keys.